 To make Homemade Almond Roca is quite easy.
 You start with some toasted slivered almonds on a jelly roll pan.

-You don’t want to be stirring constantly at any stage of this candy making.
+You don’t want to be stirring constantly at any stage of this candy-making.
 It needs to be left for periods of time not stirring.

 Then water and corn syrup are added to the butter mixture and brought up to 275F; if you go right to 300F we find that it burns.
+You can use a candy thermometer but we find that our instant thermometer is faster and easier to use.

 Once you reach the temperature you need to work quickly.
 Remove from heat and pour the toffee over the almonds and spread out as evenly as you can.

 While the toffee is hot, chocolate chips are then placed on top.
-You can use either milk chocolate, semi-sweet chocolate or dark chocolate whichever you prefer plus white chocolate chips.
+You can use either milk chocolate, semi-sweet chocolate, or dark chocolate whichever you prefer plus white chocolate chips.
 After a few minutes, the melted chocolate is then spread out over the toffee.

 We then place the pan outside in the cold or in the refrigerator to set.
 Break into pieces and store in a cookie tin in the refrigerator.